 - Posterior cervical discectomy: This approach is considered for discs that are displaced laterally out into the neural foramen.
 This method is technically more difficult than an anterior approach due to a higher number of veins in this area resulting in excessive bleeding.

 - Cervical artificial disc replacement: This method is similar to ACDF and involves the removal of the affected disc through a small incision made in front of the neck.
 Then, the disc space is filled with an artificial disc, which simulates the form and function of the original disc.

 Surgical approaches for the treatment of thoracic disc displacement include:

-Surgical treatment is considered for thoracic disc displacement when there is myelopathy, progressive lower extremity weakness, and pain that do not get relieved with conservative treatment.
+Surgical treatment is considered for thoracic disc displacement when there is myelopathy, progressive lower extremity weakness, and pain that does not get relieved with conservative treatment.
 One of the below-mentioned techniques may be used.

 Disc displacement is classified into three types as lumbar, cervical, and thoracic disc displacement, based on the affected portion of the spine.

 Your doctor will perform a careful physical examination and take a detailed medical history before ordering diagnostic tests.
-The physical examination involves evaluation of neck, shoulder, arms, lower back, legs, and feet depending on your symptoms.
+The physical examination involves evaluation of the neck, shoulder, arms, lower back, legs, and feet depending on your symptoms.
 The doctor will check for numbness, muscle reflexes (slow or missing), muscle strength, and will examine your posture.
 You may be asked to sit, stand, and walk on toes and then on heels.
-You may also be asked to bend forward, backwards, and sideways, raise the shoulders, elbow, and hands to check for strength while performing these activities.
+You may also be asked to bend forward, backward, and sideways, raise the shoulders, elbow, and hands to check for strength while performing these activities.